shawly/docker-templates/traefik/README.md

 echo $(htpasswd -nbB <USER> "<PASS>") | sed -e s/\\$/\\$\\$/g
 ```

-or simply use an online service for this, like [this one](https://hostingcanada.org/htpasswd-generator/). (make sure to thoose bcrypt)
+or simply use an online service for this, like [this one](https://hostingcanada.org/htpasswd-generator/). (make sure to choose bcrypt)

 Now you can add the generated basic auth to the docker-compose.traefik.yml, like this